Reclamation | Jessika Spencer (Wiradjuri)

 Artist Biography/Biographies

-Artist StatementI am a Wiradjuri weaver working on Ngunnawal Country, with strong ties to other mobs through kinship and community.
-My practice is grounded in fibre art, adornment and connection to Country, exploring the intersections between tradition, identity and contemporary expression.
+'I am a Wiradjuri weaver, artist and activist living and working on Ngunnawal, Ngambri Country.
+My practice is grounded in fibre art, adornment and material storytelling, exploring the intersections between culture, memory, identity and contemporary Indigenous expression.